top of page

 That night, I slept in my 2001 Toyota Corrola and cried a waterfall of tears, trying to figure out where I would go and what the next step would be.

 I eventually found an apartment and signed a lease, unaware of how leases even worked.
-While my mom was at work, my best friend and her boyfriend helped me empty out my room.
-All I had was my clothes, a twin-size bed, and a tiny TV.
+While my mom was at work, my best friend and her boyfriend helped me empty my room.
+All I had were my clothes, a twin-size bed, and a tiny TV.

 This was in 2007.
-I haven’t talked to my mom since.
+I haven’t had a decent conversation with my mom since.

 But I stayed in school, knowing it would be “my way out.”
-(I still believe education is the way out of a bad situation.)
 After fulfilling my requirements at San Antonio College, I moved to San Marcos, TX, and transferred to Texas State University.

 I graduated.
 I found someone.
 I fell in love.
 It was the best thing that happened.
 But in hindsight, I was in an abusive relationship I didn’t know I was in.